 TGbe editor: Please update the following paragraphs in this subclause as shown below:

-[6605]An EHT STA with dot11AAROptionImplemented equals to true shall set the AAR Support subfield in the EHT MAC Capabilities Information field in the EHT Capabilities element it transmits to 1; otherwise the EHT STA shall set the AAR Support subfield to 0.
+[6605]An AP affiliated with an AP MLD with dot11AAROptionImplemented equals to true shall set the AAR Support subfield in the MLD Capabilities field in a Basic variant Multi-link element it transmits to 1; otherwise the AP shall set the AAR Support subfield to 0.

-A non-AP STA with dot11AAROptionImplemented equals to true and affiliated with a non-AP MLD that belongs to a NSTR link pair may transmit the AAR Control subfield in a frame to its associated AP affiliated with an AP MLD, which indicates the link identifier of another AP affiliated with the same AP MLD to solicit the other AP to transmit a Trigger frame to the other non-AP STA affiliated with the same non-AP MLD that belongs to the same NSTR link pair.
-The non-AP STA shall not transmit a frame containing an AAR Control subfield to its associated AP from which it has not received an EHT Capabilities element with the AAR Support subfield of the EHT MAC Capabilities Information field equal to 1.
+A non-AP STA affiliated with a non-AP MLD with dot11AAROptionImplemented equals to true and that belongs to an NSTR link pair may transmit the AAR Control subfield in a frame to its associated AP affiliated with an AP MLD if it has received a Basic variant Multi-Link element from the AP with the AAR Support subfield equal to 1.
+The AAR Control subfield transmitted by a STA of a non-AP MLD carries the link identifier of another AP affiliated with the same AP MLD to solicit the other AP to transmit a Trigger frame to the other non-AP STA affiliated with the same non-AP MLD that belongs to the same NSTR link pair.